SNU-HCIL/2020-Fall-DCCP/template/public/md/OOP.md

 # Procedural Programming

 * Writing programs made of .red[functions] that perform specific tasks
-* Procedures(i.e.m functions) typically operate on data items that are .red[separate] from the procedures
+* Procedures(i.e., functions) typically operate on data items that are .red[separate] from the procedures
 * Data items commonly passed from one procedure to another
 * Focus: to create .red[procedures] (or .red[fuctions]) that operate on the program’s data

 ---

-# Object-oriented Programming
+# Object-Oriented Programming

 * Focused on creating .red[objects] (instantces of clases)
 * Object: entity that contains (i.e., encapsulates) data and procedures/functions